 There will always be one more thing to do for the business, set boundaries (a stopping point) so you can spend quality time with family.

-One online resource that your use often to improve your life.
+What’s an online tool you use often to improve your life?

 What is your favorite quote?

 “Submit to pressure from peers and you move down to their level.
 Speak up for your own beliefs and you invite them up to your level.
 If you move with the crowd, you’ll get no further than the crowd.
 When 40 million people believe in a dumb idea, it’s still a dumb idea.
 Simply swimming with the tide leaves you nowhere.
 So if you believe in something that’s good, honest, and bright – stand up for it.
 Maybe your peers will get smart and drift your way.” – Harry Gray c.
 1970’s CEO of United Technologies

 If we wanted to support you, how could we do that?